 - Clear proposition for people

-Whilst it’s hard to be perfect, the organisations that tend to attract and keep great employees have one thing in common: they are transparent about what their employees can expect from them.
-Be clear on what you can offer, don’t overpromise and talk about the things that really do matter to your company.
+Whilst it’s hard to be perfect, the organisations that tend to attract and keep great employees have one thing in common: they are clear about what employees can expect from them.
+Be honest about what you can offer, don’t overpromise, and talk about the things that really do matter to your company.

 - Bringing people up to speed

-Bringing new starters up to scratch with your company’s culture, mission and vision is of course a huge part of ensuring their induction into the organisation will be a success.
+Bringing new starters up to scratch with your company’s culture, mission and vision is key to ensuring their induction is a success.
 But this principle also applies to existing staff.
 Don’t wait to bring them into the fold and make sure they are on board and can contribute to the implementation of your talent strategy.

 - Clear ways of working and structure

-Again, this can start at induction stage, with expectations of employees, their roles and their colleagues’ being clearly set up.
+Again, this can start at the onboarding stage, when clear expectations should be communicated to employees.
 But it shouldn’t stop there.
-Staff should be clear on the organisational structure, their support system and their options in terms of career development.
+Staff should be clear on the organisational structure, their support system, and their options in terms of career development.

 - Inspired and informed managers